averms/pandoc-filters/README.md

 ### oldschool (still under construction)

-Tries to write files in a basic plain format that you might use for README that is not meant to be ever rendered.
+Tries to write files in a basic plain format that you might use for a README that is not meant to be ever rendered.
 Extends pandoc's `plain` output to add some more goodies like header underlines and link targets.
-Use with `-s` if you
+Use with like this:
-want:

     pandoc -s -t plain --lua-filter oldschool.lua -o <output> <input>

-Insipired by the READMEs of bash and opus.
+Insipired by the READMEs of Bash and Opus.

 ## License